 “I spin.
 I save.
 That’s what I do.”

 Celine grew up in Chicago and spent her days slowly circulating the air in local jazz clubs.
 She was young and grew tired of hanging out all day with the older fans.
-Her cousin, a wind turbine out in Nevada, used to tell her stories about all the new stuff happening with fans, “Everyone’s becoming energy-efficient.
-It’s the future!”
+Her cousin, a wind turbine out in Nevada, used to tell her stories about all the new stuff happening with fans saying, “Everyone’s becoming energy efficient, It’s the future!”

-Celine decided it was time for her to become energy-efficient too.
+Celine decided it was time for her to become energy efficient too.
 She took all the money she’d been saving, got herself some new blades, a new motor, and headed west!
-She met a roulette table at a spinning class out in Las Vegas who told her about the ENERGY STARS.
-She decided to join and is now fighting for energy-efficiency and a cleaner, greener world!
+She met a kind room air conditioner out in Las Vegas who told her about the ENERGY STARs.
+She decided to join them and is now fighting for energy efficiency and a cleaner, greener world!

 Hey kids!
-Help me fight ceiling fan misuse by checking out the fans in your house.
-To help your fans heat and cool your house the best they can, follow these rules: In the winter, set the fan to spin clockwise.
+Remind your parents to fight ceiling fan misuse by checking out the fans in your house.
+To help your fans heat and cool your house the best they can, ask your parents to follow these rules: In the winter, set the fan to spin clockwise.
 In the summer, set the fan to spin counterclockwise.

 Silicon Valley, CA